-Many of our customers want evergreen hedging to give a year-round green boundary.
-Whilst evergreens are more expensive than deciduous hedging they have many benefits in giving privacy, disguising unattractive features in your own or neighbouring gardens, providing safe nesting sites for birds, and giving a great backdrop in the garden against which other plants can be shown off.
-They can also help to reduce noise levels and absorb pollution.
-Our top five evergreen species are
+Many of our customers want an evergreen hedge to give a year-round green boundary.
+Whilst evergreens are more expensive than deciduous hedging they have many benefits in giving privacy, disguising unattractive features in your own or neighbouring gardens, providing safe nesting sites for birds and giving a great backdrop in the garden against which other plants can be shown off.
+Evergreen hedges can also help to reduce noise levels and absorb pollution.

 - Privet (Ligustrum ovalifolium) – very good even in high pollution areas, fast growing but will lose some leaves in cold winters